Fraunhofer-AISEC/cpg/tutorial.md

 ]
 ```

+This gives us a triple of the array index, the array capacity and a reference to the node in the graph.

-Lastly, we can make use of the `filter` function to return only those expressions where the resolved index is greater or equal to the capacity, leading to an out of bounds error and a possible program crash.
-Using the alredy known `:code` command, we can also show the relevant code locations.
+Lastly, we can make use of the `filter` function to return only those nodes where the resolved index is greater or equal to the capacity, leading to an out of bounds error, and a possible program crash.

 ```kotlin
 [9] expr.filter { it.first >= it.second }